Racial color blindness: In U.S. Supreme Court opinions

+In part, race in the United States is a legally-identifiable system reviewable by its courts.
+After the civil war, proponents of colorblindness sought to undermine race-based subordination that formed the core of discrimination and segregation via the new Equal Protection Clause, however state jurisdictions discovered the Constitution barred explicit discrimination but did not support integration.
+The Supreme Court used colorblind reasoning to shield against integration and uphold implicitly-racial state action until the Civil Rights Era when new harms were legally recognized.
+Cases in this century have moved to more directly adopt colorblind conception of the Equal Protection Clause, opposing race-based remedies to social inequality.

-In his dissenting opinion to Plessy v.
-Ferguson (1896), Justice John Marshall Harlan wrote that "Our Constitution is color-blind, and neither knows nor tolerates classes among citizens.
+Color-blindness was first mentioned at the US Supreme Court with a dissenting opinion to Plessy v.
+Ferguson (1896) by Justice John Marshall Harlan who wrote that "Our Constitution is color-blind, and neither knows nor tolerates classes among citizens.
 In respect of civil rights, all citizens are equal before the law.
 The humblest is the peer of the most powerful.
 The law regards man as man, and takes no account of his surroundings or of his color when his civil rights as guaranteed by the supreme law of the land are involved."
 His opinion could thus be interpreted as saying that laws should not differentiate between people of different races.
 His opinion was not the majority-supported decision, which at the time was that laws requiring racial segregation were allowable, establishing the idea that "separate but equal" treatment was constitutionally acceptable.

-More recently, the term color blind has appeared in United States Supreme Court opinions involving affirmative action, in opinions that support consideration of race when evaluating laws and their effects:
+More recently, the term color blind has appeared in Supreme Court opinions involving affirmative action, in opinions that support consideration of race when evaluating laws and their effects: